dreymonde/Operacjas/README.md

 So, for example:

-1. **Download file only if server is reachable** - no dependency generated, because if network is not reachable, there is possibly nothing we can do.
+1. **Download file only if server is reachable** - actually, don't do that.
+[According to Apple](https://developer.apple.com/library/ios/documentation/NetworkingInternetWeb/Conceptual/NetworkingOverview/WhyNetworkingIsHard/WhyNetworkingIsHard.html#//apple_ref/doc/uid/TP40010220-CH13-SW2):
+> The SCNetworkReachability API is not intended for use as a preflight mechanism for determining network connectivity.
+You determine network connectivity by attempting to connect.
+If the connection fails, consult the SCNetworkReachability API to help diagnose the cause of the failure.

 2. **Perform request only if the user is logged in** - generate some "log in operation", which will try to log in user if he's not already.
 3. **Try to get the user's location only if permission to do so is granted** - generate some "location permission operation" which will ask user's permission for location if it's not already granted.